NeBula: Quest for Robotic Autonomy in Challenging Environments; TEAM CoSTAR at the DARPA Subterranean Challenge: Experiments

 \ph{Robots} Team CoSTAR staged seven robots at the starting gate (see \autoref{fig:tunnel_robots}).
 The robot roster includes four Clearpath Husky robots (Husky 1-4), one Telerob Telemax track/wheel hybrid robot (Telemax 1), one high-speed RC car (Xmaxx 1), and one aerial drone (Scout 1).
 Our strategy was to adaptively deploy the heterogeneous robot team based on the complexity and challenges of the unseen course elements.
 The information from vanguard robots told that the environment is benign and mostly accessible by the ground vehicles, leading the decision to rely more on wheeled platforms that show higher endurance.

 \ph{Performance} In each run, we sent 3 to 4 robots to the course and achieved more than 2 km combined traversal (\autoref{fig:tunnel_urban_distances}).
+The video in ~\cite{youtubeurbanandtunnelvideo} depicts some highlights of these runs.
 The longest single-robot drive was 1.26 km by Husky 4 at the SR mine on Day 3, including long periods of no-communication autonomous exploration and successful returning to the communication range at the end of the mission. \autoref{fig:sr2_map} shows the map created by Husky 4 in this run, with an error under 1\% of the distance travelled.
-Four communication nodes are deployed from the robots to build a backbone network, covering the areas near the mine entrance and extend the reach of base station for faster data retrieval.
-Team CoSTAR reported and scored 17 points in total and finished in second place out of eleven teams.
+Four communication nodes are deployed from the robots to build a backbone network, covering the areas near the mine entrance and extend the reach of base station for faster data retrieval. \revv{We detected 16 artifacts during our four runs of the Tunnel Circuit, leading to a circuit score of 11 and the second-place finish among 11 teams (\autoref{table:competition_scores}).}

 \ph{Challenges} During the Tunnel Circuit event, we faced many real-world challenges which contributed to improve our system toward the next Circuit events.
 The flat featureless walls of the EX course affected our localization performance which was purely LiDAR-based as of the Tunnel Circuit.
 This motivated the development of multi-modal method (\autoref{sec:state_estimation} and \autoref{sec:lamp}).
 Multi-robot operations in a comm-degraded environment also posed challenges to our networking system.
 Based on the analysis of the Tunnel experience, we carefully redesigned the inter-robot networking protocol and deployed it in the Urban Circuit (\autoref{sec:multirobot_networking}).
 The drone traveled 35 m in 43 seconds before it experienced critical state estimation error due to poor lighting.
 To eliminate this single-point failure in the future flights, we put more efforts on multi-modal sensing and parallel estimation (\autoref{sec:state_estimation}).